by Sellick Partnership | 11 February 2021

 Have you fallen out of love with a colleague?

 Challenging relationships can be tough at the best of times, but this is particularly true at work.
 When you have reached a point where you or work is impacted then realistically there are two options.
 You can confront it head on or ignore it, and things that are left will never get sorted.

-Ask your colleague for a coffee and diplomatically talk through your concerns.
+Ask your colleague for a virtual coffee and diplomatically talk through your concerns.
 Never make accusations or refer to specific incidents, tactfully talk about how you have been feeling and suggest ways that this could be improved.
 That might be to have more regular meetings to ensure communication channels are open, or perhaps it is ensuring there is a process to make sure that work is not duplicated, and you can work well together.